tarasbzovskyy/starway-usa/wp-content/plugins/scripts-to-footerphp/readme.txt

 You can disable the plugin on specific archive pages (blog page, search page, post type and taxonomy archives) via the settings page.

-**Everything Broken?** Try placing jQuery back into the header via Settings > Scripts to Footer, "Keep jQuery in the Header" checkbox.
+= Sometimes moving scripts breaks something. =

+There are many javascript-based plugins like many sliders, some social media sharing scripts, that rely on jQuery to be loaded prior to the HTML elements.
+This is so common, I've created an option to fix it.
+If you experience issues, click the "Keep jQuery in Header" option in Settings > Scripts to Footer.

 If that doesn't work, refer to the walkthrough below for using the `stf_exclude_scripts` filter for the script that is causing the issue.

 Check out the [documentation](https://github.com/joshuadavidnelson/scripts-to-footer/wiki) on [GitHub](https://github.com/joshuadavidnelson/scripts-to-footer) or some quick walkthroughs below.